dev-rashedin/Exploration-of-Next.js/README.md

 ## This is the public repository of My Exploration of Next.JS from basic to advanced concepts

-  - Next.JS Basic (Learn With Sumit)
+  - Next.js Basic (Learn With Sumit)
-  - Next.Js Crash Course
+  - Next.js Crash Course (No Name)
-  -
+  - Next.js Crash Course (Pedro Tech)